studentinsights/studentinsights/README.md

 Here are some notes on maintaining, troubleshooting and performance.

 ## Response latency
 Look in the Heroku metrics panel.
+If you need to understand further, use Scout.

 ## Postgres
 You can use [heroku-pg-extras](https://github.com/heroku/heroku-pg-extras) to get helpful diagnostic information about slow queries, index usage, and table scans.